Ever caught yourself wondering why you can’t help but take things personally?

-You become paranoid and care too much about what others think of you.
+You become paranoid and overly concerned about what others think of you.

-OMG, there’s someone out there who finally gets me, even if it’s a fictional person from a movie.
+Finally!
+Someone out there gets me, even if it’s just a character from a movie.

-During my personal development journey though, I learned that taking things personally could suggest that you have low self-esteem.
+During my personal growth journey, I discovered that taking things personally often indicates low self-esteem.

 Don’t get me wrong.

-As a social creature, we like to be liked and approved by others.
+As social beings, we all enjoy being liked and accepted by others.

-Other people’s opinions become the foundation of how you feel about you or how you do your work.
+Other people’s opinions become the basis for your self-worth or how you approach your work.

-If you take everything others say at face value, you’ll never want to get out of bed in the morning!
+If you accept everything others say as gospel truth, you might never find the courage to leave your bed in the morning!

-Random Comments on You or Your Work (Your Blog)
+Dealing with Random Comments on Your Work (Blog)

-Not long after I started my blog, I saw a comment left on one of the Pinterest pins.
+Not long after I launched my blog, I noticed a comment on one of my Pinterest pins.

-The pin was about many ways we waste our time on.
+The pin discussed various ways we waste our time.

 The comment went something like this:

-Had I taken it the wrong way, I’d have started questioning the quality of my content.
-Or perhaps convince myself I shouldn’t suggest things.
-Maybe stop writing altogether with:
+Had I taken it to heart, I might have started doubting the quality of my content.
+Or maybe I would have thought I shouldn’t give advice.

-You lose faith in you and start second-guessing all the time.
+You lose confidence in yourself and start constantly second-guessing your every move.

-As I’ve shared in this post before, just as Seth Godin said:
+As I’ve mentioned in this post before, Seth Godin’s words resonate deeply:

-Being able to write every day, getting our thoughts out there and giving others an opportunity to think about and perhaps change someone’s life for better in some way, it’s a privilege.
+Being able to write every day, getting our thoughts out there and giving others an opportunity to think about them and perhaps change someone’s life for the better in some way, is a privilege.

-Taking things personally to an extreme isn’t evidently good for your mind and soul.
+Taking things personally to an extreme is evidently harmful to your mental and emotional well-being.

-But don’t confuse your attentive and caring nature with being sensitive, hence taking things personally.
+But don’t confuse your thoughtful and compassionate nature with being overly sensitive and prone to taking things personally.

-Being considerate of your words and actions towards others and how they might affect others around you is an admirable trait to have.
+Being considerate of your words and actions towards others and how they might impact those around you is an admirable quality.

-The best way to distinguish whether you’re taking things personally or being sensible is by observing your reaction.
+The best way to determine whether you’re taking things personally or being sensible is by examining your reactions.

-If you feel anger and react in a defensive and negative way toward others, you’re likely taking things personally.
+If you feel anger and respond defensively or negatively towards others, you’re likely taking things personally.

-Even if someone is in the wrong, when you don’t take things personally, you’ll develop an understanding where she comes from, hence not reacting harshly or hastily.
+Even if someone is in the wrong, when you don’t take things personally, you’ll develop empathy for their perspective, thus refraining from reacting harshly or impulsively.

-She keeps on walking without returning your smile or saying a word.
+She continues walking without returning your smile or acknowledging you.